About Our Congregation

 History of HBT

 Temple Hillel B'nai Torah's (HBT) beginnings date back to 1949, with the Parkway Jewish Women's Club.
 A year later, the Parkway Jewish Men's Association came into being.
 By 1955, the group formed Temple Beth Torah, a conservative synagogue with its own Hebrew School.
 With 300 Jewish families in West Roxbury, the congregation moved into the original building on Corey Street, engaged Rabbi Oscar Bookspan and Cantor Simon Erdman as spiritual leaders, added a new sanctuary, and flourished into the 1960s.
 In 1970, Temple Beth Hillel left its historic building in Mattapan and merged with Beth Torah to become Temple Hillel B'nai Torah.
-Many of the historic plaques, the Torah scrolls, and Torah reading table in the sanctuary are mementos of the Mattapan congregation.

 While the temple reached its peak in the late 1970s, demographic trends in the City of Boston led to a decline in membership in the 1980s.
 Rabbi Bookspan retired in 1986 and was followed by Rabbi Eliot Somers who served the congregation for several years.
 During that time, a small group of young families created the West Roxbury Chavurah, which was invited to meet at HBT.
 The Chavurah welcomed in many younger families and established an annual retreat at Craigville Conference Center on the Cape.